 - Guidance for safe working practice (code of conduct).

 - Low-level concern policy.

 - Digital Safeguarding Policy.

 - Lone working policy.

 - Positive handling Policy.

-- Behaviour Policy (referred to as our 'Culture and Standards Agreement').
+- Behaviour Policy.

 - Anti-Bullying Policy.

 Our mission at STOC, as a Catholic Academy Trust, is to Make Christ Known and ensure we are making lives better for our communities, our children and young people and all of our stakeholders.
 We have a duty as a Catholic school to follow the Church's teaching care for the poor and educate those who are socially, academically, physically or emotionally disadvantaged.
 There is a duty to make the person of Jesus Christ known and loved, and to place Him and the teachings of the Catholic Church at the centre.
 This includes promoting: